 - accept the complaint but take non-investigative action to resolve the issue.

-When a complaint has been accepted the OCBR will:
+When a complaint has been accepted the Commissioner will:

-- distribute as the final report including recommendations for the government agency to action
+- distribute the final report, including recommendations for the government agency to action; and

-- take follow-up action to ensure the government agency takes steps to implement recommendation.
+- take follow-up action to check the steps taken by the Government agency to implement the recommendations.